 The lender’s purpose for obtaining an appraisal is to answer the question: is there adequate value in the property to justify making the loan amount requested?
 This is equivalent to determining if your collateral is worth the amount of money you need.

 Let’s be extra clear on this point, the appraisal does not justify sales price.
 The appraisal is an unbiased opinion of the value of the property as of a date certain for the very specific purpose of securing a loan for the property.
 In other words, the appraisal will not necessarily show home buyers whether they have over-paid or gotten a “steal”, but rather assist the lender in determining if the property is worth at least enough money to cover their loses should the buyer default.
 In fact, it’s said that some lenders have instructed appraisers not to appraise the property for more than the sales price even when the property is worth more.

 Appraisers Are Not Inspectors

 Appraisals are, by nature, a detailed analysis of the local market on a certain date.
 All of the physical characteristics of the subject property are factored in and compared to other similar properties.
-The appraiser does observe the apparent condition of the structure, system and physical components of the property, but doesn’t perform an in-depth analysis as would a home inspector.
+The appraiser does observe the apparent condition of the structure, system and physical components of the property, but doesn’t perform an in-depth analysis as would a home inspector, including the roofing conditions which cold be solved by using services like cedar roofing to help with this.
 Clear indications such as a roof leak or structural failure would be noted and probably affect the final value.
 But, do not expect an appraisal to provide you with a comprehensive evaluation of the property’s physical condition as that is beyond the scope of the appraiser’ s job description.
 Houston appraisals can accommodate most real estate valuation requirements.